 \section{Introduction}

-Humanoid responsiveness is increasingly regarded as a key capability for applied AI systems.
-Humans naturally respond to rapidly changing visual, auditory, and other sensory inputs with real-time speech, monologues, gestures, and actions.
-Achieving comparable responsiveness is therefore recognized as a critical requirement for advanced AI, particularly for higher levels of embodied intelligence such as L3+ embodied AGI \cite{towardembodied}.In this paper, we focus on the audio and textual modalities, investigating humanoid responsiveness within Spoken Dialog Models (SDMs).
-Such responsiveness involves both humanoid dialog behaviors (e.g., natural speech style, turn-taking, and graceful handling of interruptions) and humanoid response latency (e.g., reacting promptly to dynamic environmental inputs).
-A common architectural principle underlying these behaviors in SDMs is the implementation of full-duplex mechanisms \cite{sdm-bench,beyond,full-dup}.
+Human-like responsiveness is increasingly regarded as a key capability for applied AI systems.
+Human respond to rapidly-changing multimodal inputs with real-time speech, monologues, gestures, and actions.
+Therefore, achieving comparable responsiveness is recognized as a critical requirement for advanced AI, particularly for higher levels of embodied intelligence such as L3+ embodied AGI \citep{towardembodied}.
+In this paper, we focus on the audio and textual modalities, investigating human-like responsiveness with Spoken Dialog Models (SDMs).
+Such responsiveness is two-folds: it involves both human-like dialog behaviors (e.g., natural speech style, turn-taking, and graceful handling of interruptions) and human-like response latency (e.g., reacting promptly to dynamic environmental inputs).
+A common architectural principle underlying these behaviors is the implementation of full-duplex mechanisms \citep{sdm-bench,beyond,full-dup}.

-Two major strategies have emerged for enabling full duplexity: \textit{Time-Division Multiplexing} (TDM) and \textit{Native Full-duplexity} (Figure \ref{fig:tdm_vs_native}).
-TDM, widely adopted in state-of-the-art audio-language models \cite{audiolm, glm-voice, mini-omni, qwen-audio, freezeomni}, interleaves listening and speaking tokens within a single sequence.
+Two major strategies have emerged for full duplexity: \textit{Time-Division Multiplexing} (TDM) and \textit{Native Full-duplexity} (Figure \ref{fig:tdm_vs_native}).
+TDM, widely adopted in state-of-the-art audio-language models \citep{audiolm, glm-voice, mini-omni, qwen-audio, freezeomni}, interleaves listening and speaking tokens within a single sequence.
 In each forward pass, a TDM model's context is a concatenated stream from all input and output channels (e.g., listening, monologue text, and speaking).
-As the Transformer attention mechanism \cite{vaswani2017attention} has a computational complexity of $O(n^2)$, TDM significantly hampers responsiveness, resulting in full-duplex delays of up to 2 seconds \cite{beyond}, and limits audio generation length to roughly 45 seconds \cite{minicpm-o}.
-These bottlenecks become increasingly restrictive as the foundation models continue to \textit{scale up} \cite{chinchilla, mu-scaling, o1}.
+As the Transformer attention mechanism \citep{vaswani2017attention} has a computational complexity of $O(n^2)$, TDM significantly hampers responsiveness, resulting in full-duplex delays of up to 2 seconds \footnote{This typically depends on the TDM chunk size, which can not be very small for semantic continuousness.} \citep{beyond}, and limiting maximum generation length to roughly 45 seconds \citep{minicpm-o}.
+These bottlenecks become increasingly restrictive as the foundation models continue to \textit{scale up} \citep{chinchilla, mu-scaling, o1}.